SourceForge.net Logo

 A read-only filesystem for the Conduant StreamStor disk recorders.
 These recorders are used in Mark5, one of the several types of astronomic and geodetic VLBI data storage computers.

-Bank selected : 0
+Bank selected : A

-Prefetch cache : 15990784
+Prefetch cache : 16777216

 Opening diskpack...